 What is CBD?

 CBD (cannabidiol) is one of around 100 cannabinoids in the cannabis plant.
-Research has shown that cannabinoids, because of the way they interact with the human endocannabinoid system, have the potential to influence many processes within the body, relating to: pain, inflammation and immune responses, cardiovascular health, liver, skin and nerve function, muscle and bone formation, motor control, digestion, mood, learning, memory and sleep.
+Research has shown that cannabinoids, because of the way they interact with the human endocannabinoid system, have the potential to influence many processes within the body, relating to pain, inflammation and immune responses, cardiovascular health, liver, skin and nerve function, muscle and bone formation, motor control, digestion, mood, learning, memory and sleep.

 What are the Benefits of CBD?

 Research into its benefits are still in their infancy, but what we do know sounds promising: Studies have found that CBD has the potential to improve the health outcomes in those suffering from pain, cancer and chemotherapy symptoms, menopausal symptoms, inflammatory and autoimmune diseases, arthritis, diabetes, anxiety and depression, addiction, acne, obesity, PTSD, OCD, ADD/ADHD, schizophrenia, respiratory and neurodegenerative illnesses, and neurological disorders such as epilepsy.
+It is widely accepted that CBD Can Treat Seizures

 And, unlike THC, another cannabis-derived cannabinoid, CBD is not psychoactive and was legalised for medical use back in 2016.